p-lr/MapCompose/Readme.md

 ### MapState

-The `MapState` class expects 4 parameters for its construction:
+The `MapState` class expects four parameters for its construction:
 * `levelCount`: The number of levels of the map,
 * `fullWidth`: The width of the map at scale 1.0, which is the width of last level,
 * `fullHeight`: The height of the map at scale 1.0, which is the height of last level,